yinlinchen/amplify-workshop/README.md

 	Do you want to use the default authentication and security configuration?
 Default co nfiguration
 	How do you want users to be able to sign in?
 Username Do you want to configure advanced settings?
-Yes, I want to make some additional chan ges.
-	What attributes are required for signing up?
-Email
+No, I am done.
 	```

 * Verify the changes